TheLongIslander/CreativeServerControlPanelWebsite/README.md

 - `GET /status` is public and driven by in-memory flags, not direct process introspection.
 - Process-global `currentPath` in SFTP route module is shared state, not per-session state.
 - Preview cache filenames are based on basename, so same-name files in different directories can collide.
-- Backup and download progress share the same WS `type: 'progress'` namespace with different payload shapes.
+- Backup and download share WS `type: 'progress'` with different payload shapes.
 - Download worker requires `stdbuf`; missing utility will break directory zip progress pipeline.
+- Recommended compatible-target lookup scans a bounded release window (currently first 15 candidates between current and latest).
+- Update apply requires a non-stale preflight check (`<= 30 minutes`).

 ## 18. Local Development and Runbook